 - The contestant’s appearance (i.e. the bleach blonde hair and plunging neck line)

-- Would you have guessed she worked at a hair salon?
+- Would you have guessed that she worked at a hair salon, or that she took her wedding ring off to appear single?

 As the contestant, 26-year-old Lauren Cleri brought her husband (a NYC police officer), parents and siblings for support.
 Based on what transpired, she arguably invited them as a form of torture instead.